2015 - Volume #39, Issue #5, Page #16

 Power for the auger and the reel motors is delivered to the header through the housing.
 Unlike the original header, Luthman enclosed drive components for safety concerns.

 Power is transferred from the engine to belt pulleys mounted on the right side of the combine.
-Luthman designed them to look like the real 45 cylinder drive pulley.
+Luthman designed them to look like the real 45-cylinder drive pulley.
 Instead of driving the cylinder, the shaft powers a belt conveyer adapted from an old side-delivery silage wagon.
-The conveyer belt runs through the feeder housing to drive the auger.
+The conveyor belt runs through the feeder housing to drive the auger.
 A set of drive chain sprockets on the left side of the header transfers power to the reel mower.
 Sprockets are sized to allow the auger to travel slower than the reel mowers.

 “I wanted to be able to see the auger move the grass clippings to the center,” says Luthman.
 “Once in the center, the clippings are carried by the conveyer belt through the feeder housing to the rear of the combine where they drop to the ground.”